roybailey/notes/AWS.md

 * Choose VM image
 * Protect against Termination
+* Add volumes (only extra volumes can be encrypted)
 * Asymmetric encryption
   * Public Key = Padlock = Goes on EC2 Instance
   * Private Key = Padlock key itself = Locally on your machine, used to ssh into instance